 “I have always wanted to provide a different type of healthcare.
 I want people to look forward to going to the doctor, knowing it will be an avenue to help them.
 Knowing, it will improve the way they feel on a day to day basis.
 Doctor visits today are often rushed.
-Patients often leave with questions there wasn’t time to answer.
+Patients often leave with unanswered questions.
 In my practice I have time to sit and really talk to my patients.”

 Amy Burkhart M.D., R.D.

 “I have been a patient of Dr. Amy Burkhart for several years.
 I suffer from Crohn’s disease and was having difficultly in my daily life.
 After visiting many doctors, all of whom were unable to help me, Dr. Burkhart took the time and patience to create a plan which brought me back to health.
 I still follow her plan to this day and have been living a normal healthy life.
 Dr. Burkhart listened to my symptoms along with listening to me, she took her time in preparing a plan which led me to non-invasive testing, which led me to the road for recovery.
 I cannot thank Dr. Burkhart enough, and I would recommend her to anyone.”

 I came a long distance to see Dr. Amy Burkhart and I feel it was definitely worth it.
 Dr. Burkhart has a great bedside manner and she really listens to you and pays attention to your concerns.
 I think with her help I’ll finally be able to get better.

 Dr Burkhart is an amazing doctor.
 She is extremely up to date on the current conditions, successful treatments, and has a clear vested interested in her patients getting well.
 She continuously goes above and beyond your visit to assist in your healing.